blahosyl/enlightened-publishing/README.md

 ![About/Credentials section image design](testing/responsivity/amiresponsive-why-me.png)

-The image is followed by a short introductory text summarising the client's relevant experience, the different jobs/positions/experiences are presented in a responsive grid (based on the [Love Running Project](https://github.com/Code-Institute-Solutions/love-running-v3/)).
+The image is followed by a short introductory text summarizing the client's relevant experience, the different jobs/positions/experiences are presented in a responsive grid (based on the [Love Running Project](https://github.com/Code-Institute-Solutions/love-running-v3/)).
 By default, only the institution and position title is visible; details are uncovered on tap (mobile, tablet) or hover (laptop/desktop).
 This keeps information easy to take in at a glance, but interested users can also find out more.

 ![Credential cards design](testing/responsivity/amiresponsive-cards.png)